KhaledAlaa643/KhaledAlaa643/README.md

-👋 Hello, there!
+👋 Hello, t

+!
 I'm Khaled Alaa, a passionate software engineer based in Cairo, Egypt. 💻

 ✨ Graduated from ITI, I hold a certification in Full Stack Web Development using Laravel and Angular. 🚀